Magic: The Gathering release schedule 2025-2026

 What is the current MTG release schedule?
-This guide tracks all of the upcoming Magic sets in 2025 and 2026, including release dates, mechanics, and story details.
-From space travel to Spiderman, there's a lot to look forward to this year.
-We're revisiting a fan-favorite plane, exploring a new one for the first time, and - love 'em or hate 'em - there are a lot of Universes Beyond crossovers coming out too.
+This guide tracks all of the upcoming MTG releases in 2025 and 2026, including release dates, mechanics, and story details.
+Next year, we're revisiting a fan-favorite plane full of whimsy, stepping off campus in a magical school, and - love 'em or hate 'em - there are a lot of Universes Beyond crossovers coming out too.

 While you're filling your calendar, our complete history of all MTG sets in order of release might come in useful too.
 Digital-first cardslingers should also check out our updated lists of all current MTG Arena codes and the best MTG Arena decks.